-Stakeholders Engagements enable CEPCO to appreciate each stakeholder's sustainability concern.
+Stakeholders Engagement enables CEPCO to appreciate each stakeholder's sustainability concern.
 Materiality Assessment allows CEPCO to prioritise these concerns.
-This will be aided by analysis of internal documents and our Risk Register.
-We also take consideration on the indicators stated in the Bursa Securities Sustainability Reporting Guide and the Global Reporting Initiative G4-Sustainability Reporting Guidelines to better understand the scope and potential topics that may involve.
+This will be aided by the analysis of internal documents and our Risk Register.
+We also take into consideration on the indicators stated in the Bursa Securities Sustainability Reporting Guide and the Global Reporting Initiative G4 Sustainability Reporting Guidelines to better understand the scope and potential topics that may involve.

-Based on this exercise, CEPCO comes out with material theme topics on Environmental, Economical and Social Analysis that matters to the Group.
+Based on this exercise, CEPCO comes out with material theme topics on Environmental, Economic and Social Analysis that matters to the Group.